 Nothing can put a dagger in a team’s playoff hopes quicker than giving away the ball, especially turnovers that go to the house for points.
 Who could ever forget on of the worst turnover games in memory, where the highly favored Carolina Panthers lost at home 33-13 in a whitewash to the underdog Arizona Cardinals in the 2008 NFL Playoffs Divisional round.
 Panthers QB Jake Delhomme (17-34, 205 yards, 1 TD, 5 INTs and 1 fumble) accounted for six turnovers by himself and the Cardinals scored 23 of their 33 points off of those takeaways.

-I usually also like to look at the hottest teams going into playoff games as favorites and no team is hotter than the Buffalo Bills (7 straight wins including their Wildcard win over the Colts).
+I usually also like to look at the hottest teams going into playoff games as favorites and no team is hotter than the Buffalo Bills (5 straight wins including their dominating 47-17 win over the Patriots).
 The operative phrase for all the teams remaining in the single-elimination NFL Playoffs is “Moving On”.
-Because winning the battle on the stat sheet means nothing as getting “W’s” are all that matter.
-Style points are out the window as an “ugly” win is just as good as an offensive highlight reel win – Just ask the 2007 and 2011 Super Bowl Champion New York Giants who continued to win “ugly” throughout most of their playoff run.
+Because winning the battle on the stat sheet means nothing (remember Brady throwing for over 500 yards and the Patriots still losing to the Eagles in the Super Bowl in 2017) as getting “W’s” are all that really matters this time of the year.
+Style points are out the window as an “ugly” win is just as good as an offensive highlight reel win – Just ask the 2007 and 2011 Super Bowl Champion New York Giants who continued to win “ugly” throughout most of their playoff runs.